acidlabsStudios/EmployeeHandbook/where-we-work.md

 ## Working hours

-YOur working hours are up to you.
+Your working hours are up to you.
 Want to work a regular 9-5?
 Keen.
 Got kids and need to be there for them before and after school?
 Work around that need.
 Night owl?
 Work after dark.
 Whatever

 The only caveats to this is if you are on a project with a team in-studio and they need you, you need to be available for a crossover of 2-4 hours as agreed with your team and if you're on-site with a client, you need to negotiate your hours with them, but will probably need to work normal office hours.